Thomas Eugene Everhart: University of California, Berkeley

-From 1958-1978 Everhart was a professor and latterly department chairman of engineering and computer science, at the University of California at Berkeley.
+From 1958-1978 Everhart was a professor and later department chairman of electrical engineering and computer science (EECS), at the University of California at Berkeley.
 There he supported the construction of the first scanning electron microscope in a U.S. university.

 Cornell University

 In January 1979, he became Joseph Silbert Dean of the college of engineering at Cornell University, Ithaca, New York.

 University of Illinois

 Everhart served as chancellor of the University of Illinois at Urbana-Champaign from 1984 to 1987.
 As chancellor, Everhart was involved in proposals for and development of the Beckman Institute for Advanced Science and Technology, an interdisciplinary research institute substantially funded by an appeal to Arnold Orville Beckman.
 In a formal invitation to proposed members of the Administrative Committee for the Beckman Institute, Everhart wrote that creation of the Beckman Institute was "an exceptional opportunity, perhaps the most dramatic and exciting one that we will see in our working lifetimes."